 - Ylang Ylang

 In our busy lives, it can be hard to make time for grounding techniques and other self-care measures.
 However, making time for these activities makes us calmer, more clear-headed and energised.
-We are able to focus on things better when we are not disturbed by negativity and fearful thoughts.
+We are able to focus on things better when we don’t allow negativity and fearful thoughts to rule our mind.

 This means we actually become more relaxed, energised and productive.
 So taking time for grounding techniques can increase your productivity as well as improve your wellbeing.

 We’d love to hear which of these grounding techniques work best for you.
 Please share them with us in the comments below.